CGA1123/loadshedding-experiment-ruby/README.md

 It expects a single argument, the name of the heroku application e.g.

 `scripts/load load-shedding-test-application`

+`HONEYCOMB_WRITE_KEY` will need to be set in order to record metrics via honeycomb.io -- a free account can be created which has more than enough quota for this purpose.

+---

 There is some more information about testing this in production in a [blog post](https://medium.com/carwow-product-engineering/shadow-requesting-for-great-good-92cde331363a).